-This prospectus contains information and statistics relating to China's economy and the industries in which we operate derived from various publications issued by Chinese governmental entities and other third parties which have not been independently verified by us, the underwriters or any of their respective affiliates or advisers.
+This annual report contains information and statistics relating to China's economy and the industries in which we operate derived from various publications issued by Chinese governmental entities and other third parties which have not been independently verified by us.
 The information in such third-party sources may not be consistent with other information compiled in or outside China.
 We have taken such care as we consider reasonable in the reproduction and extraction of information from third-party sources.